JSouthGB/kb-scripts/README.md

 I found theses scripts and instructions at [swizzin hosted docs](https://docs.swizzin.net/guides/d2r/).
 I've put this here for my reference.
 As-is the torrent data is not moved to rtorrents download directory.

 I also found this after I already found and installed [pyrocore](https://github.com/pyroscope/pyrocore).
 From what I remember, line 63 of the [update-to-head.sh](https://github.com/pyroscope/pyrocore/blob/master/update-to-head.sh) caused a hang and then timed out.
-I can't currently find my notes on how I fixed it.
+I can't currently find my notes on how I fixed it. **Update:** Change `git://` to `https://` on line 63.

 # Export Deluge torrents to rTorrent